wiklundm/arcticsleddogclub/README.md

 #### First time user

-*_To create a professional design that are not causing information overload_.
+*_To create a professional design that is not causing information overload_.
 The text is short but still gives enough information and it is easy to understand the meaning behind the pictures.
 The Hero-image fits % of the viewport width and has a cover text that is informative and appealing.
-There is an inspirational text that gets the user interested to scroll down and find out more.
+There is an inspirational text that gets the user interested in scrolling down and finding out more.

 *_To make a user easily navigate between the pages and attract with both text and visual images_.
 The links in the navbar is easy to find and spread evenly on the header, that remains in the top while scrolling down.
 On smaller screens the links is collected in a burger-icon to save space at the top of the screen.